MP3: Quality

 This observation caused a revolution in audio encoding.
-Early on bitrate was the prime and only consideration.
-At the time MP3 files were of the very simplest type: they used the same bit rate for the entire file: this process is known as Constant Bit Rate (CBR) encoding.
-Using a constant bit rate makes encoding simpler and less CPU intensive.
-However, it is also possible to optimize size of the file by creating files where the bit rate changes throughout the file.
-These are known as Variable Bit Rate.
-The bit reservoir and VBR encoding were actually part of the original MPEG-1 standard.
+Early on bit rate was the prime and only consideration.
+At the time MP3 files were of the very simplest type: they used the same bit rate for the entire file: this process is known as constant bit rate (CBR) encoding.
+Using a constant bit rate makes encoding simpler and less CPU-intensive.
+However, it is also possible to optimize the size of the file by creating files where the bit rate changes throughout the file.
+These are known as variable bit rate.
+The bit reservoir and VBR encoding were part of the original MPEG-1 standard.
 The concept behind them is that, in any piece of audio, some sections are easier to compress, such as silence or music containing only a few tones, while others will be more difficult to compress.
 So, the overall quality of the file may be increased by using a lower bit rate for the less complex passages and a higher one for the more complex parts.
 With some advanced MP3 encoders, it is possible to specify a given quality, and the encoder will adjust the bit rate accordingly.
 Users that desire a particular "quality setting" that is transparent to their ears can use this value when encoding all of their music, and generally speaking not need to worry about performing personal listening tests on each piece of music to determine the correct bit rate.

-Perceived quality can be influenced by listening environment (ambient noise), listener attention, and listener training and in most cases by listener audio equipment (such as sound cards, speakers and headphones).
+Perceived quality can be influenced by the listening environment (ambient noise), listener attention, listener training, and in most cases by listener audio equipment (such as sound cards, speakers, and headphones).
 Furthermore, sufficient quality may be achieved by a lesser quality setting for lectures and human speech applications and reduces encoding time and complexity.
 A test given to new students by Stanford University Music Professor Jonathan Berger showed that student preference for MP3-quality music has risen each year.
 Berger said the students seem to prefer the 'sizzle' sounds that MP3s bring to music.

 An in-depth study of MP3 audio quality, sound artist and composer Ryan Maguire's project "The Ghost in the MP3" isolates the sounds lost during MP3 compression.
 In 2015, he released the track "moDernisT" (an anagram of "Tom's Diner"), composed exclusively from the sounds deleted during MP3 compression of the song "Tom's Diner", the track originally used in the formulation of the MP3 standard.
 A detailed account of the techniques used to isolate the sounds deleted during MP3 compression, along with the conceptual motivation for the project, was published in the 2014 Proceedings of the International Computer Music Conference.